What Prevents Someone From Suing Over and Over Again?

-Understanding Whether Going to Court Is Actually Going Back to Court?
+Understanding When Going to Court Is Improperly Going Back to Court Contrary to the Res Judicata Principle

 When a question is litigated, the judgment of the Court is a final determination as between the parties and their privies.
 Any right, question, or fact distinctly put in issue and directly determined by a Court of competent jurisdiction as a ground of recovery, or as an answer to a claim set up, cannot be re-tried in a subsequent suit between the same parties or their privies, though for a different cause of action.
 The right, question, or fact, once determined, must, as between them, be taken to be conclusively established so long as the judgment remains.
 [Emphasis added.]